hyginn/qqid/README.md

 rngQQID(6, method = "n")   # ... but "n" gives us the same IDs as before.
 ```

-Bottom line: try not to use method `"n"` unless understand it.
+Bottom line: try not to use method `"n"` unless you understand the risks and benefits.
 When you do,
 you **MUST** set a sane seed before each run.
 But why are we doing this
 in the first place?
 Why can't we just reset the seed every time?
 The reason
 is that `.Random.seed` is a global parameter, and unless it is explicitly